The emergence of the speciality

 The refinement of surgery

 Open urological surgery in the early part of the 20th century was accompanied by significant morbidity.
-An open Freyer prostatectomy was followed by three months in hospital.
+An open Freyer prostatectomy was often followed by three months in hospital.

 Radical prostatectomy for cancer was infrequently done, until the nerve-sparing technique was introduced by the American urologist Patrick Walsh.